jeffh/Fox/README.md

 Function                  | Description
 ------------------------- | ------------
 FOXMap                    | Applies a block to each generated value.
-FOXBind                   | Applies a block to the lazy tree that the original generator creates.
-See Building Generators section for more information.
+FOXBind                   | Applies a block to the value that the original generator generates.
 FOXResize                 | Overrides the given generator's size parameter with the specified size.
 Prevents shrinking.
 FOXOptional               | Creates a new generator that has a 25% chance of returning `nil` instead of the provided generated value.
 FOXFrequency              | Dispatches to one of many generators by probability.
 Takes an array of tuples (2-sized array) - `@[@[@probability_uint, generator]]`.
 Shrinking follows whatever generator is returned.